pySRURGS/pyGOURGS/README.md

 2. turn LEFT and
 3. turn RIGHT

-The search strategy is has functions which define the order in which these base operations are permitted.
+The search strategy has functions which define the order in which these base operations are executed.
 These functions are PROGN2, PROGN3, and IF_FOOD_AHEAD.
 - The PROGN2 function takes two arguments and performs them in order.
 - The PROGN3 function similarly takes three arguments and performs them in order.
 - The IF_FOOD_AHEAD function takes two arguments, performing the first if food is ahead and the latter if food is not ahead of the ant.